qurAI-amsterdam/ensemble-knowledge-distillation/README.md

                           --classes 0,3
 ```

-Testing a 2D network for background/kidney/tumor segmentation:
+Running the 2D network for background/kidney/tumor segmentation on the validation data:

 ```shell
 python testing_network.py -d /path/to/data/directory/ \